ysndr/MSc-Thesis/chapter/introduction.md

 <!-- graphic here or in the backgroudn chapter -->
 Being independent of the editors, the developer of the language server is free to choose the optimal implementing language.
 In effect, it is possible for language developers to integrate essential parts of the existing language implementation for a language server.
-By now the LSP has become the most popular choice for cross-platform language tooling with implementations [langservers and microsoft] for all major and many smaller languages.
+By now the LSP has become the most popular choice for cross-platform language tooling with implementations [@sourcegraphLangserverOrg;@microsoftLanguageServers] for all major and many smaller languages.

 Speaking of smaller languages is significant, as both research communities and industry continuously develop and experiment with new languages for which tooling is unsurprisingly scarce.
-Additionally, previous research [ref], that shows the importance of language tools for the selection of a language, highlights the importance of tooling for new languages to be adopted by a wider community.
+Additionally, previous research [@meyerovichEmpiricalAnalysisProgramming2013], that shows the importance of language tools for the selection of a language, highlights the importance of tooling for new languages to be adopted by a wider community.
 While previously implementing language tools that integrate with the developer's environment was practically unfeasible for small projects due to the incompatibility between different extension systems, leveraging the LSP reduces the amount of work required considerably.

-The Nickel[@nickel] language referenced in this work is a new Configuration Programming Language developed by Tweag.
+The Nickel[@Nickel2022] language referenced in this work is a new Configuration Programming Language developed by Tweag.
 It is akin to projects like Cue, Dhall, or Nix in that it is an abstraction over pure data description languages such as JSON, YAML or XML.
 The Nickel project combines the capabilities of the former being a pure functional language based on lambda calculus with JSON data types, gradual typing, higher-order contracts and a record merging operation.
 As such, it is intended to write safe abstractions over configuration files as employed in Infrastructure as Code for instance.

 ## Motivation

-Since its release, the LSP has grown to be supported by a multitude of languages and editors[@langservers @lsp-website], solving a long-standing problem with traditional IDEs.
+Since its release, the LSP has grown to be supported by a multitude of languages and editors[@sourcegraphLangserverOrg; @microsoftLanguageServers], solving a long-standing problem with traditional IDEs.

 Before the inception of language servers, implementing specialized features for every language of interest was the sole responsibility of the developers of code editors.
 Under the constraint of limited resources, editors had to position themselves on a spectrum between specializing on integrated support for a certain subset of languages and being generic over the language providing only limited support.